-Polish Beit Din department of Center for Progressive and Reform Judaism is the first post war polish rabbinical court which makes decisions in matters connected Jewish life, such as conversions, divorces and other things connected to Jewish Law (Halaha).
+Polish Beit Din department of Center for Progressive and Reform Judaism is the first post-war polish rabbinical court which makes decisions in matters connected Jewish life, such as conversions, divorces and other matters connected to Jewish Law (Halakha).

-To enquire more about the conversion process in Beit Krakow Jewish Progressive Community please read here (in polish) www.beitkrakow.org/konwersja/
+To inquire more about the conversion process in Beit Krakow Jewish Progressive Community please read here (in Polish)

 for more information please contact us at firstname.lastname@example.org